cscart/docs/en/user_guide/manage_products/features/feature_comparison.rst

 #.
 Make sure that the **Allow customers to compare products** checkbox is ticked.

    By default, the checkbox is ticked already.
-It means that every product in your store will have an **Add to comparison list** button.
+It means that every product in your store will have an **Add to comparison list** icon.
 It will appear both on product pages and in **Quick view** pop-up windows.

    .. image:: img/add_to_comparison_list.png
        :align: center